Jwink3101/PyFiSync/README.md

     $ python setup.py install

 Note: On the remote machine, the path to PyFiSync must be found via SSH.
 For example, if your python is from (Ana/Mini)conda, then it places the paths into the `.bash_profile`.
 Move the paths to `.bashrc` so that PyFiSync can be found.
 Alternatively, specify `PyFiSync_path` and `remote_program` in the config.
+Or, you can explicitly set the path to the files

 ## Set Up